oracle/weblogic-kubernetes-operator/site/quickstart.md

   --wait
 ```

-d.
+e.
 Verify that the operator's pod is running, by listing the pods in the operator's namespace.
 You should see one for the operator.
 ```
 $ kubectl get pods -n sample-weblogic-operator-ns
 ```

-e.
+f.
 Verify that the operator is up and running by viewing the operator pod's log:

 ```
 $ kubectl log -n sample-weblogic-operator-ns -c weblogic-operator deployments/weblogic-operator